 It’s a fact that interpreters have one of the most stressful and demanding jobs in the world.
 But it’s a rewarding one, too.
 Sometimes I accompany a filmmaker to an international film festival, or translate a works council meeting or a staff seminar on workflow inside a production facility, or I lend my voice to a musician during a live radio interview.

-With simultaneous interpreting, the interpreter is set up in a soundproof booth and translates the original speech via headphones with only a few seconds delay, i. e. simultaneously.
+Simultaneous interpreting is used principally for full-day conferences, symposia, works council meetings, employee townhalls, panel discussions, press conferences, trainings and workshops, etc., when several target languages come into play.
+It is important, though, to set up a soundproof booth.
+Here, we translate the original speech via headphones with only a few seconds delay, i. e. simultaneously.
 As this solution demands a high degree of concentration, two interpreters usually share a booth and take turns.
-Simultaneous interpreting is used principally for radio and TV interviews or for full-day conferences, when several target languages come into play.

 Coronavirus update: For occupational health and safety reasons and to ensure social distancing due to the pandemic, it is necessary to provide one individual booth per interpreter at present.